Lamination: Textile

 Materials used in production of coated and laminated fabrics are generally subjected to heat treatment.
-Thermoplastics and thermosetting plastics are equally used in laminating and coating textile industry.
+Thermoplastics and thermosetting plastics (e.g. formaldehyde polymers) are equally used in laminating and coating textile industry.

 In 2002 primary materials used included polyvinyl acetate, acrylics, polyvinyl chloride (PVC), polyurethanes, and natural and synthetic rubbers.
 Copolymers and terpolymers were also in use.

 Thin-films of plastics were in wide use as well.
 Materials varied from polyethylene and PVC to kapton depending on application.
 In automotive industry for example the PVC/acrylonitrilebutadiene-styrene (ABS) mixtures were often applied for interiors by laminating onto a polyurethane foam to give a soft-touch properties.
-Specialty films were used in protective clothing, .e.g polytetrafluoroethylene (PTFE), polyurethane etc.
+Specialty films were used in protective clothing, .e.g. polytetrafluoroethylene (PTFE), polyurethane etc.

 Glass

-An example of a type of laminate using different materials would be the application of a layer of plastic film—the "laminate"—on either side of a sheet of glass—the laminated subject.
+Plastic film can be used to laminate either side of a sheet of glass.
 Vehicle windshields are commonly made as composites created by laminating a tough plastic film between two layers of glass.
 This is to prevent shards of glass detaching from the windshield in case it breaks.

 Wood

-Plywood is a common example of a laminate using the same material in each layer combined with epoxy.
+Plywood is a common example of a laminate using the same material in each layer combined with an adhesive.
 Glued and laminated dimensional timber is used in the construction industry to make beams (glued laminated timber, or Glulam), in sizes larger and stronger than those that can be obtained from single pieces of wood.
 Another reason to laminate wooden strips into beams is quality control, as with this method each and every strip can be inspected before it becomes part of a highly stressed component.

-Building material

 Examples of laminate materials include melamine adhesive countertop surfacing and plywood.
 Decorative laminates and some modern millwork components are produced with decorative papers with a layer of overlay on top of the decorative paper, set before pressing them with thermoprocessing into high-pressure decorative laminates (HPDL).
 A new type of HPDL is produced using real wood veneer or multilaminar veneer as top surface.
 High-pressure laminates consists of laminates "molded and cured at pressures not lower than 1,000 lb per sq in.(70 kg per cm2) and more commonly in the range of 1,200 to 2,000 lb per sq in.
 (84 to 140 kg per cm2).
 Meanwhile, low pressure laminate is defined as "a plastic laminate molded and cured at pressures in general of 400 pounds per square inch (approximately 27 atmospheres or 2.8 × 106 pascals).